 Do not resuscitate (DNR) and do not intubate (DNI) orders should be included in your medical records, even if you do not have a living will.
 They tell your healthcare providers that you do not want to be resuscitated, meaning have your heart re-started, if it stops beating, or intubated by having a breathing tube inserted if you can’t breathe on your own.
 If you do have a living will, it should include whether or not you want to be resuscitated or intubated.

 A Medical Order for Scope of Treatment (MOST) is a very effective tool for people who know exactly what they do and do not want at the end of life.
 The MOST document is printed out on bright green card stock, reviewed and signed by a doctor, and posted prominently in your home so family and caregivers know it is there.
-You can download a MOST form from the New Mexico Department of Health website.
+You can download a MOST form from the New Mexico Department of Health and visit the Department of Health website for instructions for filling it out.

 It is important to have conversations with your healthcare providers, family and friends about these issues and your wishes while you are able to.
 Download the New Mexico Aging and Long-term Services Department’s Person-Centered Planning Tool or the AARP’s Planning Guide for Families for help with these conversations.